mynksnh/ArchKatas2022/Readme.md

 **Usability**
 The system is meant to accessed via mobile apps primarily by non-technical users.
 The need for it to be intuitive and usable is implicit.
 **Cost**
-This is project is for a non-profit business.
-Cost of development, infrastructure requisition and maintenance is are implicit concerns
+This project is for a non-profit business.
+Cost of development, infrastructure requisition and maintenance are implicit concerns
 ### Others Considered
 **Reliability**
 While the system is not mission critical, and cost of downtime is low, it still needs to be reliable enough to serve it's existing user base and onboard new ones without service interruptions